Fruit, Vegetable & Herb

 Drying Fruits & Vegetables

 Depending on the size of your garden, from midsummer on you may find it produces more vegetables than you can possibly consume.
-Giving fresh produce to friends and neighbors is a great way to help solve that problem.
-But if you want to taste the fruits of your summer labors well into the winter, drying helps remind you of the season you had while stretching your food dollars.
+Giving fresh veggies to friends and neighbors is a great way to help solve that problem.
+But, if you want to taste the fruits of your summer labors well into the winter, drying helps remind you of the season you had while stretching your food dollars.
 Dried vegetables are delicious in soups and stews, while dried herbs flavor meals for months after they're processed.
 Here are a few easy ways you can get started drying your food.

 Preparing Your Food for Drying